musm/Amal.jl/README.md

 The Amal library principles include: avoid expensive branches and to avoid table look ups.
-As this library develops these guiding principles may adapt to meet different criteria and the needs of the Julia community.
+For cpu's with FMA instruction we take advantage of FMA and prefer polynomial functions to maximize performance and accuracy.
+Currently, only the FMA optimized functions are exported which are very accurate.
+The library also includes variants for non-fma systems but are not currently automatically selected.